Kenilworth's new Wetherspoon pub featuring trebuchet balls is set to open next week

 Food will be served throughout the day, from opening until 11pm every day.

-JD Wetherspoon said the pub will specialise in real ales and traditional ciders, as well as craft and world beers, draught ales, as well as bottled beers from local and regional brewers.
+JD Wetherspoon said the pub will specialise in real ales, traditional ciders, as well as craft and world beers, draught ales, as well as bottled beers from local and regional brewers.

+The pub will also be wheelchair accessible and have a specially adapted toilet for people with disabilities.